Why Cleanse?

 Sivananda Bahamas is the perfect place to cleanse and reset.
 Take a look at our upcoming cleanses.

 Manu Dawson is a certified Yoga Nutrition Therapist and Integral Yoga teacher, who has worked in the natural foods industry for over 25 years and directed hundreds of people in detoxification protocols.
-He is the manager of the Integral Yoga Natural Apothecary in New York City, where he offers one-on-one diet and nutritional consultations.
+He is the former manager of the Integral Yoga Natural Apothecary in New York City, where he offers one-on-one diet and nutritional consultations.
 Manu is a direct disciple of Swami Satchidananda, who was a direct disciple of Swami Sivananda.

 Upcoming Courses